ouya/docs/adobe-air.md

 [AirRazerSDKPlugin](https://github.com/razerofficial/adobe-air-razer-sdk/tree/master/RazerSDKNativeExtension/AirRazerSDKPlugin) is an Android Studio library project that compiles into an AAR library.

 The `AIR Compiler` does not have support for the [AAR format](http://tools.android.com/tech-docs/new-build-system/aar-format) yet.
-The build uses a script to create a JAR from the AAR library that the `AIR Compiler` can use it.
+The build uses a script to create a JAR from the AAR library that the `AIR Compiler` can use.

-The [build_all.cmd](https://github.com/razerofficial/adobe-air-razer-sdk/blob/master/RazerSDKNativeExtension/build_all.cmd) script will compile the `AirRazerSDKPlugin` combine the [dependencies](https://github.com/razerofficial/adobe-air-razer-sdk/tree/master/RazerSDKNativeExtension/AirRazerSDKPlugin/java/libs) into the `AirRazerSDKPPlugin.JAR` to build the `ANE`.
+The [build_all.cmd](https://github.com/razerofficial/adobe-air-razer-sdk/blob/master/RazerSDKNativeExtension/build_all.cmd) script will compile the `AirRazerSDKPlugin` and combine the [dependencies](https://github.com/razerofficial/adobe-air-razer-sdk/tree/master/RazerSDKNativeExtension/AirRazerSDKPlugin/java/libs) into the `AirRazerSDKPPlugin.JAR` to build the `ANE`.
 The script automatically copies the built `ANE` to the example projects.

 ## ANE Extension Interface